sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	By the end of this section, the "All Nations", "Abraham's Descendants", and "Bride" props will be set up.

+	Might make sense to have "Gentiles" behind "All Nations" and "Jews" behind "Abraham's Descendants"

 The Husband
 ===========